Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 Wi-Fi Weather Station
 ^^^^^^^^^^^^^^^^^^^^^

-The Weather Station case is big enough to add a WIFI Extension for wireless controlling.
-In this tutorial we will use the Step-Down Power Supply together with a DC Jack Adapter to power the stack.
+The Weather Station case is big enough to add a :ref:`WIFI Extension
+<wifi_extension>` for wireless controlling.
+In this tutorial we will use
+the :ref:`Step-Down Power Supply <step-down>` together with a :ref:`DC Jack Adapter <dc_jack_adapter>` to power the stack.
 It would also be possible to power the stack with a USB Power Supply, in this case Step-Down Power Supply and DC Jack Adapter are not needed.